 Panda

-- The panda sat contentedly, munching on a large stalk of bamboo.
+- A panda sat contentedly, munching on a large stalk of bamboo.

 Bear

-- A bear ambled through the forest, stopping to sniff the air for any signs of food.
+- A bear ambled through the forest, sniffing the air for food.

 Leopard

-- A leopard lounged in the branches of a tree, its spotted coat blending into the foliage.
+- A leopard lounged in a tree, its spotted coat blending into the foliage.

-- The polar bear padded across the ice, its thick fur protecting it from the bitter cold.
+- A polar bear padded across the ice, its thick fur protecting it from the cold.

 Lion